Common Questions Asked and Answered

 All our motorhomes drive like cars.
 They are lightweight, have high performing turbo diesel engines, and all the added features of a modern European vehicle including ABS and airbags.
 If you're a bit worried about size, we suggest you opt for a compact motorhome.
 Just talk to our reservations team about options.
 For more information about driving, read our guide to Driving in New Zealand.

-Wilderness motorhomes start from brand new to four years old.
-The average age is three years and the maximum vehicle mileage is 300,000 km (190,000 miles).
+Wilderness motorhomes start from brand new to three years old and the maximum vehicle mileage is 150,000 km (approx 93,200 miles).

 This will depend on how many people are travelling, whether you prefer manual or automatic transmission, the amount of space you want and what amenities you need.
 Check out our Motorhome Selector Tool to see which one is right for you.